springernature/vpat/nature.md

 </ul></td>
 <td>Partially Supports</td>
 <td>
-Generally, the purpose of each link that we provide can be determined by its descriptive text label.
+Generally, the purpose of first party links can be determined by their descriptive text labels.
 Most linked images or icons have alternative text or supplementary text labels.
 <br><br>
 In submitted articles, anchor links that refer to same-page supplementary figures or tables may have insufficient context in their link text.
 Repetitive links (e.g. "show more" or "view all" type links in lists of content) may not be contextually differentiated from each other.
 In limited cases we may support inadequate link text with the use of WAI-ARIA techniques.
 We are actively working to repair these problems.
 <br><br>